cbasix/s3200/README.md

 s3200
 =====

-A Python package for controlling the Froling heating system with S3200 lambdatronic control over the maintenance interface.
+A Python package for controlling the Fröling heating system with S3200 lambdatronic control over the maintenance interface.

+State: Alfa - Reading actual values is working.